Get your suitable CSCS card: green card, red card, blue card, or gold card

-– Because we pride ourselves on our very competitive prices.
+- we pride ourselves on our very competitive prices.
 Please don’t take our word for it!
-Shop around and let us know of a significant price discrepancy with another service that provides a similar level of quality and customer satisfaction!
+Shop around and let us know of a significant price discrepancy with another service that provides a similar quality and customer satisfaction level!

-– Because we also make sure you don’t need to wait for the results.
-On the last day of the course, you will be taking home your pass confirmation letter.
+- we also make sure you don’t need to wait for the results.
+You will take home your pass confirmation letter on the last day of the course.

-– Finally, because we work very hard on scheduling to ensure that everything runs smoothly!
-As a result, we NEVER have and NEVER will cancel a class, unless there are guidelines from the authorities or other similar events beyond our control.
+we work very hard on scheduling to ensure that everything runs smoothly!
+As a result, we NEVER have cancelled a class, as cancelling the test might mean cancelling your job opportunity.
+The only exceptions are situations where we receive guidelines from the authorities or other similar events beyond our control.
+However, if you have an unexpected emergency, you can call us to reschedule or cancel your test, and we will do our best to help you avoid charges.

 The CSCS card you are applying for will be issued by CSCS UK, which is recognised as the leading skills certification scheme within the construction industry in the UK.
 At Cards4Jobs, we offer recognised construction related qualification courses for you to become eligible to obtain these cards, which are CSCS approved.
 Our qualifications could help you receive one of the following cards: